AlcoholRehabHelp Logo

 • Gastrointestinal bleeding

-Always consider all associated risks when you mix naproxen and alcohol.
-Both naproxen and alcohol can weaken and irritate your stomach.
+Always consider all associated risks when mixing naproxen and alcohol.
+Both substances can weaken and irritate your stomach.

-However, this combination can have other side effects, including:
+However, this combination can have potentially dangerous side effects, including:

 • Abdominal pain